Eastroc Super Drink

-Eastroc Super Drink (东鹏特饮/东鹏特饮维生素功能饮料) is an energy drink originating and conceived from China in 1987 respectively.
+Eastroc Super Drink (东鹏特饮/东鹏特饮维生素功能饮料) is an energy drink originating and conceived from China in 1987.
 Eastroc Super Drink is one of China's best selling local energy drink brands after Hi-Tiger and has the third largest market share in China after Red Bull and Hi-Tiger.
 Of the top three brands, Eastroc Super Drink experienced the most growth in retail sales from 2011 to 2015 with a 255.5% increase.
 The brand is the first Chinese brand to introduce functional beverages into its line of products.
-Eastroc Super Drink has been approved by the National Health and Family Planning Commission of the People's Republic of China.
+Eastroc Super Drink has been approved by the National Health and Family Planning Commission of China.

 Ingredients

-Ingredients for the Eastroc Super Drink includes the following but not limited to aqua, sugar, food additives for example, citric acid, sodium citrate, flavors, taurine, caffeine, lysine, inositol, malic acid, vitamin PP, vitamin B6, vitamin B12 and yellow lemon.
+Ingredients for the Eastroc Super Drink includes the following but not limited to water, sugar, food additives for example, citric acid, sodium citrate, flavors, taurine, caffeine, lysine, inositol, malic acid, vitamin PP, vitamin B6, vitamin B12 and yellow lemon.
 The Eastroc Super Drink also includes 125mg of taurine, 50mg of lysine, 50mg of inositol, 50mg of caffeine, 10mg of vitamin PP, 1mg of vitamin B6 and 3ug of vitamin B12.